evolutics/zero-downtime-deployments-with-podman/README.md

      docker.io/caddy:2-alpine caddy reverse-proxy --from :81 --to greet
    ```

-   This Caddy reverse proxy forwards port 81 to the DNS name "greet".
+   This Caddy reverse proxy forwards port 81 to the DNS name "greet" on port 80.

 1. **Start version A** of your service with